 - 6.1.1.
 All staff, including temporary staff and volunteers, will be provided with Induction training (and annual refresher training) that includes: - 6.1.1.1.
 This Policy; - 6.1.1.2.
-The staff Code of Conduct including the whistleblowing policy, staff Acceptable Use Agreement (AUP) Policy and the Behaviour Policy;
+The staff Code of Conduct including the whistleblowing policy, staff Acceptable Use Agreement (AUP) Policy and the Behaviour Policy; - 6.1.1.3.

-- 6.1.1.3.
 Role of the Designated Safeguarding Lead, their contact details together with the contact details of all Deputy DSL's; - 6.1.1.4.
 Safeguarding procedures in response to children who are absent from school (as outlined in Appendix 4 of this policy); - 6.1.1.5.
-A copy of 'Part 1 and Annex B of Keeping Children Safe in Education 2023'; and - 6.1.1.6.
-Autism awareness modules - 6.2.
-All staff, Trustees and Local Committee members will complete the training modules (online training modules are optional for Volunteers): - 6.2.1.
+A copy of 'Part 1 and Annex B of Keeping Children Safe in Education 2024'; and - 6.1.1.6.
+Autism awareness Training.

+- 6.1.1.7.
+For staff members who may support with intimate care, they must confirm they have read and understood the Intimate care policy and attend appropriate training before providing support. - 6.2.
+All staff, Trustees and School Committee members will complete the training modules (online training modules are optional for Volunteers): - 6.2.1.
 Safeguarding and Child Protection training (level 2 National College) including online safety (which includes an understanding of filtering and monitoring systems).
-This training is to be updated annually; - 6.2.2.
+This training is updated annually and staff are responsible for selecting the correct year; - 6.2.2.
 Prevent online module (Home office / National College).